 Long before Europeans set foot on Native North America, there was a continental-wide trail system that connected the Hudson Bay with the Gulf of Mexico and the Atlantic with the Pacific.
 This was the transportation and trading routes for all travel.

 Website Under Construction: Major Updates Coming Soon

 Most published history regarding the Cherokee people begins around 1700 and continues through the 1838 Removal and the Trail of Tears.
 After writing about this time period, many historians divert their studies to the West.

 This website is focused on the history of the Cherokees who remained in the mountains of western North Carolina from 1776 up until the recognition of the Eastern Band of the Cherokee Indians by the United States Congress in 1866.

 Numerous records, including those that document testimonies, affidavits, claims, spoliation, settlements, and surveys, help us better understand the ethno-genesis of the Eastern Band of the Cherokee Indians and the Qualla Boundary.
 This website reflects the research that has been conducted and will be updated as further research is completed.

 Discover the legends and reality of the historic trails and towns through interactive maps & videos on your Android device or browser.

-See everything Cherokee has to offer, and learn about the story it has to tell, from history to present.
-Dine, shop and discover!
+See everything Cherokee has to offer and learn about the story it has to tell, from the past to the present.
+Dine, shop, and discover!

-If you’re a first-time visitor to the area, the Cherokee Journeys app is the perfect tour guide.
+If you’re a first-time visitor to the area, the Cherokee Journey app is the perfect tour guide.
 And if you’ve visited before, you might just learn something new!